SafarMirek/bachelor_thesis/README.md

 - `src/` - source code of proposed system
 - `karolina/` - scripts used for running experiments on Karolina supercomputer
-- `nsga_runs/` - folder that contains system runs referred in the paper
+- `nsga_runs/` - folder that contains system runs referred to in the paper
-- `latex/` - source code of paper
+- `latex/` - source code of the paper
 - `automated_quantization_of_neural_networks_paper.pdf` - bachelor thesis paper
 - `README.md` - README
 - `tiny_imagenet100.tar` - dataset used for experiments